reedah127/final_project/README.md

 Port identification: Explicitly state which ports run the frontend and backend.

 # Testing notes:
 Issues with the backend and frontend not connecting.
 Took me two whole days just to be able to connect them.
 After many, MANY, attempts I figured out it was a port issue.
-I also found out hoe to stop any ports running in the background of the mac so if this issue happens again I can fix it.
+I also found out how to stop any ports running in the background of the mac so if this issue happens again I can fix it.

 # Technologies:
 Backend API foundation: Node.js, Express framework, Mongoose